bernedom/bernedom.github.io/_posts/2020-01-16-leading-across-the-golden-circle.md

 There are lots of leadership skills that apply across all rings and in realty there are no sharp borders between them.
 Strong communication skills, active listening and overall facilitation skills - just to name a few - are the foundation for any leading activity.
 Failing to train people to be ready for leading activities will lead [leadership debt]({{site.base_url}}/leadership-debt) which will impair creating successful, decentralized leadership.

-Building a pool of people able and willing to take temporary leadership is a key to successfully navigating the golden circle.
+Building a pool of people able and willing to take temporary leadership is a key to successfully navigating the golden circle and having at least a clue about what knowledge to look for is a good start to building such a pool.

----

-* Why: Content expertise, experience, bigger context
-* How: Method competence, process knowledge
-* What: Technical expertise